-There may not be anything on the face of the Earth as cute as a dog in a Halloween costume.
-It’s just true and we all know it.
-But we should all remember that this particular holiday brings with it special concerns to ensure your pet is safe and comfortable.
+There might not be anything on the face of the Earth as cute as a dog in a Halloween costume.
+However, it's important to remember that this particular holiday brings with it special concerns to ensure your pet is safe and comfortable.
 After all, it’s not just the spookiest time of year for people.
-So, knowing how much you love your pup, your ever-thoughtful Portland Pet Food Company has the following tips to make sure it’s a doggone great Halloween.

 Halloween Safety Tips